OFSTED - February 2019

 Thursday 18th July - Year 6 leavers party and sleepover in school.

 Friday 19th July - The last day of the 2018-19 academic year.
 School closes at normal times for all children except Year 6 who can be collected at 1:00.
+It's also Mr Jones's last day with the children (although he will be working in school over the holiday period).

 Tuesday 3rd September - School re-opens for children.
 Staff training is taking place on Monday but anxious children can pop in between 1:00 and 2:30 if it helps settle their nerves about the new school year.
 Our Pastoral Care Team will also be on hand to discuss any concerns parents or carers may have.